-Becoming a social worker offers a chance to enter a field on track to outpace many other industries.
-The BLS projects social work jobs to grow by 13% from 2019-29.
-The career offers both fulfilling work helping others and upward mobility in the field through advanced degrees and credentials.
+Becoming a social worker offers a chance to enter an in-demand field.
+The BLS projects social work jobs to grow by 9% from 2021-2031, which is faster than average.
+The career gives you the opportunity to help others and provides upward mobility through advanced degrees and credentials.

-Becoming a licensed clinical social worker allows individuals under state law to work in clinical settings, enabling them to provide individual therapy services.
-The process requires additional post-graduate education and a passing score on the Association of Social Work Boards exam.
-A certification, such as those offered through NASW, gives social workers recognition for their abilities in specific specialties like case management or education.
+Becoming a licensed social worker allows individuals to use the social worker title and practice social work under state law.
+The process often requires additional post-graduate education and a passing score on the Association of Social Work Boards exam.
+Certification, such as those offered through NASW, is optional and gives social workers recognition in specific specialties like case management or education.